fiattt/genesis/README.md

 - `mysql_host`
 - `mysql_port`

-**All of the above options can be set either in your config.js or as startup parameters, simply prepend the option with `--` so for example `poll` or `period=111`.
+**All of the above options can be set either in your config.js or as startup parameters, simply prepend the option with `--` so for example `--poll` or `--period=111`.
 Startup parameters will override config.js parameters.**

 ## Developer Parameters
 _Misuse of these parameters without understanding the implications can result in inaccurate snapshot and/or result in error_